 As a multilateral development bank committed to promoting sustainable development by investing in infrastructure projects in Asia and beyond, environmental, social and governance (ESG) issues rank highly on the Asian Infrastructure Investment Bank’s (AIIB) corporate agenda and priorities.

-AIIB has to date been rated by two ESG rating agencies; ISS-oekom and Sustainalytics.
-Corporate ESG ratings are the outcome of independent assessments which, unlike financial ratings which are solicited by the Bank itself (see Credit Ratings Reports), are solicited by investors as a tool to incorporate sustainability into their investment decisions.
+AIIB has to date been rated by three ESG rating agencies: ISS ESG, Sustainalytics, and Vigeo Eiris.
+Corporate ESG ratings are the outcome of independent assessments which, unlike financial ratings which are solicited by the Bank itself (see Credit Ratings Reports ), are solicited by investors as a tool to incorporate sustainability into their investment decisions.

 ESG rating agencies assess the ESG credentials of AIIB and peer institutions based on a pre-defined set of criteria reflecting international standards and best practices.
 The same criteria are used for all institutions within an industry, making comparison possible.